agrc/gis.utah.gov/sharing/process/index.md

 > You should only have one "Source" for all the datasets coming from your organization.
 Esri explains where this value comes from [in this FAQ](https://doc.arcgis.com/en/hub/get-started/frequently-asked-questions.htm#GUID-9843B713-46D2-4938-A961-EC0CD81AE410).
 Basically, it first searches the ArcGIS Online item's metadata for an organization name.
 If it doesn't find anything there, it falls back to your ArcGIS organization name.
 >
 > To customize the source, we suggest setting it in the `Resource > Citation > Contact > Organization Name` metadata field.
-Otherwise, leave the metadata contact fields empty so it uses up your ArcGIS Online organization name.
+Otherwise, leave the metadata contact fields empty so it uses your ArcGIS Online organization name.
 We use this second way to show "Utah Automated Geographic Reference Center (AGRC)" as the source for all our datasets.
 >
 > To change the organization name in the ArcGIS Online item's metadata, you need to make sure your ArcGIS Online organization has [metadata enabled](https://doc.arcgis.com/en/arcgis-online/administer/configure-details.htm#ESRI_SECTION1_7FE1F060E03046E692BB36E5F6E3B2AE).
 Then you can use the Metadata editor on the ArcGIS Online item page to set either field:
 >